-The IVAA consists of a forty-hour intensive course that is taught in a five-day session on the campus of Boise State University.
+The IVAA consists of an intensive course that is taught in a three-day session on the campus of Boise State University.
 The IVAA academic faculty consists of university-based staff and field experts from Idaho.
 The curriculum and well researched text have been developed by local experts to reflect Idaho’s community practices and needs.

-The Idaho Victim Assistance Academy is a collaborative initiative guided by the Executive Committee of commited professionals working to meet the needs of Idaho’s victims of crime.
+The Idaho Victim Assistance Academy is a collaborative initiative guided by the Executive Committee of committed professionals working to meet the needs of Idaho’s victims of crime.

 Who Should Attend?

 IVAA Basic – Professionals who work with crime victims, including: law enforcement, victim witness coordinators, crime victim service providers, governmental resource staff, advocates, criminal justice personnel, health care professionals, and allied professionals with five or fewer year’s direct experience working with crime victims.
 Twenty-five eligible students will be selected.

 IVAA Advanced – Professionals who work with crime victims, including: law enforcement, victim witness coordinators, crime victim service providers, governmental resource staff, advocates, criminal justice personnel, health care professionals, and allied professionals a minimum of 3, preferably 5, years of direct experience working with crime victims.
 Twenty-five eligible students will be selected.

 IVAA Team: Teams of professionals who work with crime victims in the same community.
 Four or five teams are selected.